SharePoint/sp-dev-docs/docs/design/accessibility.md

 ## Minimum readable contrast

-A minimum level of contrast is essential to help users with vision impairments consume the content on the page.
+A minimum level of contrast is essential to help users who have visual impairments consume the content on the page.
 It is also important to aid readability in low light and glare situations.

 The following image shows theme colors on the left and neutral colors on the right.